- 6 large sweet onions, thinly sliced

 - 6 slices French bread (3/4 inch thick)

-- In a large skillet, saute onions in butter until tender.
-In a large bowl, combine the soup, milk, pepper and 2 cups cheese.
+- In a large skillet, saute onions in butter until tender, about 12 minutes.
+In a bowl, combine the soup, milk, pepper and 2 cups cheese.
 Stir in onions.